 WAICU’s mission remains the same: “working together for educational opportunity.”
 Our top priority is financial aid to students from both the state and federal governments and from employers and foundations.
 For every service we provide, for every public policy issue for which we advocate, we ask “how does this advance educational opportunity?”

 The reasons for WAICU’s success are clear.
 Although WAICU is now staffed and no longer operates by committee, it remains a presidential organization.
 Only presidents of member colleges and universities serve on the board of directors and are the final arbiters of policy.
 The presidents so cherish the collegiality with their fellow presidents that, after lengthy deliberations, they concluded that they would have no committees, but rather operate as a committee-of-the-whole.
 The presidents have authorized approximately 30 Groups (e.g., Chief Academic Officers) to meet under the WAICU umbrella.
 The WAICU Groups are cherished for sharing best practices and “intellectual capital,” but presidents remain the policymakers for WAICU.
-In 2003 the WAICU Benefits Consortium was incorporated, and in 2004 the WAICU Educational Technology Consortium was incorporated.
-Both affiliated organizations have boards appointed by the presidents of the participating colleges and universities and are supported by WAICU staff.
+In 2003 the WAICU Benefits Consortium was incorporated, in 2004 the WAICU Educational Technology Consortium was incorporated, and in 2018 the WAICU Multiple Employer Retirement Plan Collaboration was formed.
+These affiliated organizations have boards appointed by the presidents of the participating colleges and universities and are supported by WAICU staff.